Arroyo Salado For ATV Riding

 The trailhead is located 10 miles west of SR86 on SR78.

-Overall, Arroyo Salado is the 38th most popular ATV riding trail of all 106 ATV trails in California.
+Overall, Arroyo Salado is the 40th most popular ATV riding trail of all 106 ATV trails in California.
+Several of the better atv trails are nearby Arroyo Salado including Lark Canyon OHV Area, Imperial Sand Dunes Recreation Area, Corral Canyon OHV Area, Ocotillo Wells State Recreation Area and Glamis Dunes.